GeoSap93/Machine-Learning-Object-Detector/README.md

 # Machine-Learning- Object Detector

-As part of the challenge, worked on identifying objects within a series of images.
+As part of the "Machine Learning" MOOC challenge, worked on identifying objects within a series of images.
 The objects I needed to identify were:

 Laptop, Monitor, Keyboard, Mouse, Football Ball (Soccer Ball), Bee, Train, Letter M, Letter T